kometh0616/fmcord/README.md

 FMCord also has small moderation support which allows admins/mods to disable certain commands on a channel or whole server.
 It also allows you to customize bot's prefix in your guild.
 Get started by typing &help --manual!

-FMCord is written in a Javascript language.
+FMCord is written in a TypeScript language.
 The libraries for development used are:
 - [Discord.js](https://discord.js.org/) - for interaction with Discord API
 - [moment.js](https://momentjs.com) - For DateTime manipulation
 - [node-canvas](https://www.npmjs.com/package/canvas) - for image manipulation